cognusion/AllHandsOnDeck/README.md

 Along with _awsaccess_key_ above, these are used for Amazon Web Services operations that need credentials.
 Currently just creating S3 time-token URLs when using the _S3()_ workflow special command.

+### aws_regions

+Along with all the other _awsaccess_ bits, this is a comma-delimited list of AWS EC2 Regions to act on if either _--awshosts_ or _useawshosts_ are used.

 ### debugoutputlog

 Specifies where you want debug logging to go if you use _--debug_ (versus stderr).